elmtree-askmo/cloudcannon-app/content/learn/psychology/how-are-learning-processes-related-to-memory-consolidation.md

 url: /learn/psychology/questions/how-are-learning-processes-related-to-memory-consolidation
 score: -1.0
 related_article1:
-    id: 164492
+    id: 164495
-    title: What are the common symptoms of Alzheimer's disease and Korsakoff syndrome?
+    title: >-
+        What are some effective techniques to improve memory retention?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-symptoms-of-alzheimers-disease-and-korsakoff-syndrome
+    url: /learn/psychology/questions/what-are-some-effective-techniques-to-improve-memory-retention
 related_article2:
-    id: 164488
+    id: 164506
+    title: >-
-    title: What is the role of memory in self-awareness and temporal awareness?
+        What are the key brain regions involved in memory, and what are their functions?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-memory-in-selfawareness-and-temporal-awareness
+    url: /learn/psychology/questions/what-are-the-key-brain-regions-involved-in-memory-and-what-are-their-functions
 related_article3:
-    id: 164504
+    id: 164492
-    title: How do emotions interact with memory, particularly in emotional memory?
+    title: >-
+        What are the common symptoms of Alzheimer's disease and Korsakoff syndrome?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-emotions-interact-with-memory-particularly-in-emotional-memory
+    url: /learn/psychology/questions/what-are-the-common-symptoms-of-alzheimers-disease-and-korsakoff-syndrome
 related_article4:
-    id: 164486
+    id: 164491
+    title: >-
-    title: What are the stages of memory formation and their functions?
+        What is the role of acetylcholine in memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-stages-of-memory-formation-and-their-functions
+    url: /learn/psychology/questions/what-is-the-role-of-acetylcholine-in-memory
 related_article5:
     id: 164487
+    title: >-
-    title: How do biological factors affect memory formation?
+        How do biological factors affect memory formation?
     subject: Psychology
     url: /learn/psychology/questions/how-do-biological-factors-affect-memory-formation
 ---